swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 `@propertyWrapper`.
 The attribute indicates that the type is meant to be used as a property wrapper type, and provides a point at which the compiler can verify any other consistency rules.
-2. The property wrapper type must have a property named `value`, whose access level is the same as that of the type itself.
+2. The property wrapper type must have a property named `wrappedValue`, whose access level is the same as that of the type itself.
 This is the property used by the compiler to access the underlying value on the wrapper instance.